Cowlitz County profile

 Payroll employment

-• The largest over the year increases were in mining, logging, and construction (300 jobs) and leisure and hospitality (200 jobs).
+• The largest over the year increases were in mining, logging, and construction (300 jobs) and in private education and health services (200 jobs).

-• The largest over the year decreases were in trade, transportation, warehousing and utilities (down 400 jobs) and manufacturing (down 100 jobs).
+• The largest over the year decrease was in professional and business services (down 500 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Cowlitz County